3/5

 The test has high validity and test-retest reliability for both adolescents and adults.

-You will be offered three sections of simple questions.
-There is no wrong or right anwers, just fill out the form below as accurately, honestly and completely as possible.
+You will be presented with three sections of simple questions.
+There are no right or wrong answers — just fill out the form below as accurately, honestly, and completely as possible.

-Note that this test is provided for educational purposes only, and its questions and results can in no way be interpreted as a specialist or doctor’s advice.
+Note that this test is provided for educational purposes only, and its questions and results should not be interpreted as professional or medical advice.

 Part A: Complete the following questions: